 If you tell the DVLA about your glaucoma, they will normally require you to have a visual field test to measure the extent of any sight loss in one or both eyes.
 Specsavers have the contract to carry out DVLA vision tests, and you can go to a branch of your choice.
 Unlike your normal visual field test, this one is done on both eyes at the same time, and you can wear any spectacles that you normally wear for driving.

 More information about driving standards and the testing process is available in our leaflet, which is available to order or download.

 If the DVLA decide not to re-issue your licence following a test, you can informally appeal their decision.
-There are strict time limits for this (different in Scotland to the rest of the UK) and the process involves having another visual field test at an optometrist of your choice, and this test being send to the DVLA for assessment.
+There are strict time limits for this (different in Scotland to the rest of the UK) and the process involves having another visual field test at an optometrist of your choice.
+This test is sent to the DVLA for assessment.
 You will have to pay for this.
 Around 60% of informal appeals are successful (as of 2019).

 The formal appeal process is more involved and can be significantly more costly.
 More information about the appeal process is available in our leaflet.